little-fish/jHungryHamster/README.md

 #Notes:
 * The application uses relative paths for your database and settings.
 So feel free to move the whole content of `build/production` to any folder you want.
 * In case you do not know how/want to build it by yourself, just do not hesitate to contact me.
+* The application does not contain any database of recipes!
+You have to create your own database.

 # Screenshots:
 ![Main window](https://github.com/little-fish/jhungryhamster/blob/master/resources/screenshots/main-window.png)